jonxu88/puremath/README.md

 Some code used to do pure mathematics research.

+--JohnsonSchemeLinearProgrammingBound
+Given choice of n,k, and T \subseteq \{1,2, ..., k\}, it gives a bound for the size of a T-coclique in the Johnson scheme J(n,k)

+--JohnsonSchemePackage.py
-JohnsonSchemePackage.py has some code to find cliques in Johnson Schemes.
+Some code to find cliques in Johnson Schemes.